 - a change in breast size as a result of the swelling

 - enlargement or heaviness of the affected breast

 - breast skin that feels and appears thick and pitted, similar to an orange peel

-Red spots or a red rash on the breast can also be a sign of another rare type of breast cancer known as Paget’s disease of the breast or Paget’s disease of the nipple.
+Spots or a rash on the breast can also be a sign of another rare type of breast cancer known as Paget’s disease of the breast or Paget’s disease of the nipple.

-Common signs and symptoms that affect the nipple and areola include:
+Signs and symptoms that affect the nipple and areola may include:

 - very dry skin

 - color changes on the breast

 - yellowish fluid or blood coming out of the nipple

 - a noticeable mass in the breast, which occurs in around